openpnp/openpnp/ReferencePushPullFeeder.md

 * **None**: Use this setting if you don't want to use OCR.
 * **SwapFeeders**: If a wrong part is detected but the right part is selected in a different ReferencePushPullFeeder, the locations of the two feeders are swapped.
 The swapped-in feeder will be enabled.
 This will happen, if you unload/reload/rearrange your feeders on the machine.
 * **SwapOrCreate**: Works like **SwapFeeders**, but if no other feeder with the right part is found, a new one will be created and swapped-in at the current feeder's location.
 The current feeder is then disabled in turn (they are now sitting at the same location and only one must be enabled).
+The new feeder will have its settings cloned from a template (see [[Clone Setting|ReferencePushPullFeeder#clone-settings]]).
 * **ChangePart**: The part in the current feeder is changed.
 This will only work correctly, if the tape settings etc. remain the same between the parts i.e. if you restrict any reloading/rearranging to groups of feeders with the same settings.
 * **ChangePartAndClone**: The part in the current feeder is changed but settings are cloned from a template feeder (see [[Clone Setting|ReferencePushPullFeeder#clone-settings]]).